Consistent energy-momentum trace couplings of fluids: BROWN'S LAGRANGE MULTIPLIER APPROACH

 respectively.
 Consequently, we arrive at the expected result

-Notice that while the entropy $s$ is an independent variable, the particle number density $n$ is not.
-The variation $\delta n$ can be further expanded in terms of the independent variables (see detailed derivation in Appendix~\ref{appen_var_n})
+Notice that while the entropy $s$ is an independent variable, the particle-number density $n$ is not.
+The variation $\delta n$ can be further expanded in terms of the independent variables (see detailed derivation in Appendix~\ref{appen_var_n}):

 This yields the expression for the variation of the trace of the energy-momentum tensor in terms of the independent variables as